Funding Opportunities 2021

 New Investigator Award

-The New Investigator Award is sponsored by the University of Washington and provides $25,000 per year for up to two years to a member of the University of Washington faculty making a first entry into diabetes research.
+The New Investigator Award is sponsored by the UW and provides $25,000 per year for up to two years to a member of the UW faculty making a first entry into diabetes research.
 Junior faculty interested in diabetes research, who have not yet obtained a major peer-reviewed grant, such as from NIH or NSF are eligible to apply.

 McAbee Postdoctoral Fellowship

-The Dick and Julia McAbee Endowed Fellowship in Diabetes Research Fellowship Program – sponsored by the University of Washington – provides support equivalent to the NIH fellowship level appropriate to the awardee for up to two years to support a postdoctoral fellow (M.D. or Ph.D.) engaged in full time research training.
+The Dick and Julia McAbee Endowed Fellowship in Diabetes Research Fellowship Program, sponsored by the UW, provides support equivalent to the NIH fellowship level appropriate to the awardee for up to two years to support a postdoctoral fellow (M.D. or Ph.D.) engaged in full time research training.
 The scientific merit of the proposed project, research environment provided by the mentor, as well as the quality of the research training experience are evaluated.

 Stroum Graduate Fellowship

-The Samuel and Althea Stroum Endowed Graduate Fellowship, sponsored by the University of Washington, is administered by the University of Washington Graduate School in conjunction with the Diabetes Research Center.
+The Samuel and Althea Stroum Endowed Graduate Fellowship, sponsored by the UW, is administered by the UW Graduate School in conjunction with the Diabetes Research Center.
 This graduate fellowship provides financial support towards graduate student stipend and benefits, and is designed to broaden participation in diabetes-related research.
-Awards are made be based on academic merit, research training environment, and relevance of the applicant’s graduate research to diabetes.
-Any registered University of Washington full-time graduate student pursuing diabetes-related research may be eligible to apply.
+Awards are made on the basis of academic merit, research training environment, and relevance of the applicant’s graduate research to diabetes.
+Any registered UW full-time graduate student pursing diabetes-related research may be eligible to apply.

 These are small grants ($3000), to provide a limited amount of core services for Diabetes Research Center Affiliates who wish to obtain pilot data for startup projects that may not otherwise have funding or are major departures from an affiliate’s existing funding.
 Priority will be given to investigators who have limited research funds.